This is part of my comparison chart section for the menstrual cups I have tried.

-The slightly softer silicone, and the lack of colour means I like the Si-bell slightly less than the ClariCup, although I think the Si-bell is a little better made (the holes in the ClariCup weren’t punched through properly).
+The slightly softer silicone, and the lack of colour means I like the Si-bell slightly less than the ClariCup, since it is a little more difficult to open for me and I prefer a coloured cup.
+Although I think the Si-bell is a little better made (the holes in the ClariCup weren’t punched through properly).
 But I’d consider them basically equal.

 The stem is a little shorter than the Si-bell/ClariCup, which is the only reason I would rate the OrganiCup a bit lower than them, as I found the longer stem a little easier to reach.
 But otherwise it has the same great features of those cups.

 They also have an awesome purple :) and I love the look of the Cyan…. and GLITTER!
 While I don’t like the shape and feel of these cups as much as others, if you’re wanting a cup that looks pretty, then MeLuna definitely offers a lot of options for you.